jacobtwlee/vancrime/README.md

 ### Quick Start

+Perhaps sometime in the future these steps can be automated, but for now you should complete each of the following:

 1. Apply migrations

         python manage.py migrate

+2. Create a superuser

+        python manage.py createsuperuser

-2. Start the server (by default the server is accessible at `localhost:8000`)
+3. Start the server (by default the server is accessible at `localhost:8000`)

         python manage.py runserver

-3. Populate the application with remote data
+4. Populate the application with remote data

+        # admin and password are the credentials of the superuser created in step 2
         curl -X POST -u admin:password http://localhost:8000/ajax/fetch-data

 ### Dependencies